 pic

-Treatment Resistant OCD services offered in Sandy Springs and Atlanta Metro, GA
+Treatment Resistant OCD services offered in Sandy Springs and Alpharetta, GA

 Obsessive-compulsive disorder (OCD) is a disabling illness affecting approximately 2–3% of individuals worldwide that are marked by recurrent, distressing intrusive thoughts (obsessions) and repetitive behaviors or compulsions.
 Treatment-resistant OCD is usually considered when a patient does not respond to or tolerate at least 2 different medications.
 In conjunction with your primary care physician, Dr. Giles will work with you to create a plan that will succeed in breaking through your treatment-resistant OCD.
-To find out more, call Breakthru Psychiatric Solutions or book online today.
+To find out more, call Breakthru Psychiatric Solutions in Sandy Springs or Alpharetta, Georgia, or book online today.

 What is Obsessive-Compulsive Disorder?